Maggi Dueker

 Gretchen Stanton

-Adjunct Professor, Jazz
+Adjunct Faculty, Jazz

 Michael Uthoff

-Michael Uthoff is an internationally renowned artistic director, choreographer, teacher, and dancer and the artistic and executive director of Dance St. Louis since 2006.
+Michael Uthoff is an internationally renowned artistic director, choreographer, teacher and dancer, and the artistic and executive director of Dance St. Louis since 2006.
 Uthoff was born in Santiago, Chile, to former dancers Ernst Uthoff and Lola Botka, both of the Jooss Ballet and founders of the Chilean National Ballet.
 He started dancing after high school and a year later arrived in New York to attend the Julliard School of Music, School of American Ballet, and Martha Graham School of Contemporary Dance.
 He danced with the José Limón Company and was a principal dancer with the Joffrey Ballet.

 In 1972, Uthoff established the Hartford Ballet in Hartford, Connecticut.
 For the next 20 years, as artistic director, he developed the company into a national institution that toured throughout 49 states.
 He commissioned works by new and established choreographers, and created more than 100 ballets for the company himself.
 In 1992, Uthoff accepted the position of artistic director of Ballet Arizona, a post he held until 1999.
 From the time that Uthoff created his first dance for the Joffrey Ballet in 1967, his ballets have entered the repertory of companies all over the world.
 His large-scale works include The Nutcracker, Coppelia, Hansel and Gretel, Alice in Wonderland, Awakening, Dias de Muertos, and Romeo and Juliet.